dmrom7/geogbrowns/content/event/2021-10-21-Haloween social/index.md

-Pumpkins, candles and some knives are provided, but we would encouradge you to bring your own knife as the stock in a kitchen is limited.
+Pumpkins, and some knives are provided, but we would encouradge you to bring your own knife as the stock in a kitchen is limited.
 Also bring your own pumpkin if you already have one!
-We will also provide some snack and bits to munch on.
+We will also provide some individually packed snack and bits to munch on.

+**Safety measures** - You are encouradged to wear masks as much as its comfortable for you.
+However, you are expected to have done an LF test in last 48 hours with a negative result.
+If you feel like you have any signs of flu, please stay home there is going to be plenty more socials in future.

 [Here are some ideas on what to do with your pumpkin](https://www.cosmopolitan.com/uk/worklife/g11663920/pumpkin-carving-ideas/)